HEART IS A TOWER

 Extended Bio:

 Genevieve is a Cowichan Valley based singer-songwriter, crafting tales of love, loss and rural living in between raising her three sons, harvesting veggies from the garden and hauling firewood to fuel her earthen home.
-Her music is rooted in folk and old-time country but incorporates bluegrass rhythms, Americana and pop into her style.
-As a trained actress and dancer and long-time member of the multi-award-winning Balkan Babes, she is an experienced singer and performer, bringing a lively stage presence and charisma to the stage.
+Her music is rooted in folk and old-time country but incorporates bluegrass rhythms, Americana and pop.
+Her songs turn effortlessly from insightful love ballads to rollicking political hootenannies.
+As a trained actress, dancer and long-time member of the multi-award-winning Balkan Babes, she is an accomplished singer and performer, bringing a lively stage presence and charisma to the stage.